SamLiu666/SamLiu666/README.md

 ### I am Sam Liu

-- Like Deep Learning  and NLP
+- Deep Learning  and NLP
-- An artificial intellegence  Student.
+- Major in artificial intellegence Student.
-- Currently working on some of my cool side projects based on Deep Learning and NLP
-- I'm currently looking for opportunities.
+- looking for opportunities and interesting project.